Vehicle registration plates of Portugal: 1937–1992

 In the Azores and Madeira the new system was only adopted in 1962.
 The Azores were divided into three registration districts: Ponta Delgada, Angra do Heroísmo and Horta.
 The letters AN were reserved for Angra, AR and AS for Ponta Delgada and HO for Horta.
 For Madeira the groups MA and MD were reserved.
 The white letters on red TD, TG, TH and TF were for temporary licences respectively in Ponta Delgada, Angra, Horta and Madeira.

 In the 1970s, new district registration offices were opened, and letters reserved for them: EM and EV for Évora, ZA and ZB for Braga, ZC and ZD for Vila Real, ZE and ZF for Aveiro, ZG and ZH for Guarda, ZI and ZL for Santarém, ZM and ZN for Setúbal and ZO and ZP for Faro.
 As Évora was considered a central office it also had a temporary licence code: TE.
 However, as the zonal registration system was abandoned relatively soon afterwards, most of these sequences were not used as zonal identifiers.

-In the early 1980s the reservation of letter sequences by zone was discontinued, and vehicles were registered sequentially at a national level, so that letter combinations previously reserved for Oporto and Coimbra might be seen on vehicles registered in the Lisbon offices of the National Registration Office.
+In the early 1980s the reservation of letter sequences by zone was discontinued, and vehicles were registered sequentially at a national level, so that letter combinations previously reserved for Porto and Coimbra might be seen on vehicles registered in the Lisbon offices of the National Registration Office.

 Sequences with the letters CU, FD and OO, were originally not used, the first two because they coincided with taboo slang words (CU – "arse", FD – Portuguese abbreviation for "fuck") and the last to avoid confusion with 00 (zero, zero).
-Later, however, The CU sequence was used in 1982 on Lisbon registered vehicles and OO in 1966, 1967, 1978, 1979 and 1982 on Oporto registered vehicles.
+Later, however, The CU sequence was used in 1982 on Lisbon registered vehicles and OO in 1966, 1967, 1978, 1979 and 1982 on Porto registered vehicles.

 In 1985, diplomatic plates adopted the format 000–CD000, 000–CC000 or 000–FM000, with the first three numbers a country identifier, and the last three sequential.